visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 `issues-only repository <https://github.com/visit-dav/live-customer-response/issues>`_
 within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
-Upon resolution of *serious* incidents, the **Primary** will prepare a brief *postmortem* to inform a discussion of possible changes in practices at the next project meeting.
+Upon resolution of *serious* incidents, the **Primary** will prepare a brief *postmortem* to inform a discussion of possible changes in practices to avoid such major incidents at the next project meeting.

 Because customer response work tends to be interrupt driven, there is always the chance that the **Primary** will have no *active* issues.
 At these times, the